-As you might know, I'm the oldest dog on the PH team so a question I'm always asking myself is can this old dog learn new tricks?
+As you might know, I'm the oldest dog on the Precision Fuel & Hydration team so a question I'm always asking myself is can this old dog learn new tricks?
 And of course the answer is always yes.

 If you read my earlier training blogs, you'll know I took on the ÖTILLÖ Isles of Scilly Swimrun alongside Andy back in June.
 It was a completely new adventure for me, my very first Swimrun race, with 30km of trail running (in a wetsuit) and 8 km of open water swimming (in running shoes).

 What I also did during that race was implement a nutrition strategy that I had never tried before.
 My calorie expenditure for the event was 4,700 kcal but I only took in about 500 kcal of carbs during the whole event.